David Huang, M.D., Ph.D.

 David Huang, M.D., Ph.D. receives the Champalimaud Vision Award

-David Huang, MD, PhD was recognized with the Champalimaud Vision Award for his central role in co-inventing Optical Coherence Tomography.
-Dr. Huang was the 1st author on the 1991 Science paper describing this technique, an article which has been cited over 5,000 times.
+David Huang, M.D., Ph.D., was recognized with the Champalimaud Vision Award, the largest prize given for ophthalmic research, for his central role in co-inventing Optical Coherence Tomography.
 This award was presented to Dr. Huang and his co-authors on September 14, 2012 at a ceremony attended by the President of Portugal and the President of Brazil.
-The co-authors will share the 1.3 million dollar award.
+The co-authors shared the 1.3 million dollar award.